ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 	```
  >**Note**: For Syndicated use the `overrideServerHost` param of `PushNotifications` before initliazong the `PushNotifications` .
 Eg: `PushNotifications.overrideServerHost = "https://syndicated.region.net"`

+### Initialise
-2. Initialize with details about your IBM Cloud Push Notifications service.
+1. Initialize with details about your IBM Cloud Push Notifications service.

 - Initialize with ApiKey
 	```swift